msteenhagen/opera-ficta/fictionalworks.md

 I find this a good point.
 But to my mind, all it shows is that being abstract is not sufficient for the kind of fiction-to-world jump we've been interested in to be possible.
 It doesn't show that it is impossible, for it is not at all obvious that all instantiations of abstract works are in that way dependent on a causal/historical tie.
 In the next section I want to explain how there's an alternative route to instantiation, but also that this alternative route requires a work of art of a very specific sort.

 The point I have wanted to make in this section is that because plays, novels, and operas allow are repeatables, fictional novels, plays, and operas can be printed, performed and sung in real life.
 What seemed an _obstacle_ to this, the fact that they are created merely in a fiction, is not an obstacle.
 And this is telling.
 What does it tell?
 It tells us something about the place of such abstract objects.
 They neither belong to the actual world, nor to any possible world, but they hover strangely over them, so to say.
 They are like balloons let up by individuals, able to drift across borders.

+## 'Natively fictional'

+Introduce and define notion of being natively fictional, and show how some native fictional things can inhabit our world.
+Perhaps Jules Verne?
+Mathematical problem solved in Futurama.

+## Plays as created types?

+Comment on framework of created types, which I have assumed to be correct.

+The claim that plays, novels, operas and the like are abstract is familiar.
+It is commonly held that such works are _types_.
+But it is controversial.
+It is controversial because this would seem to require abstract entities to be created at some point in time.
+I think that those sceptical of this possibility are in the grip of an overgeneralisation (see @walters2012aa for a clear diagnosis of this mistake).
+Several authors have defended the idea that a play or a novel is a repeatable type that was created by someone at some point in time.
+I find that idea plausible, it captures well the idea that such works are repeatable and that they are created.

+Note, however, I do not think that the explanation I need to defend here needs to be very specific about the sort of abstracta novels or operas are.
+Indeed, it would be unwelcome if the explanation we arrive at was dressed up with the wardrobe of very specific positions in the philosophy of art if those specific positions were not themselves entailed by the possibility of the kind of fiction/reality transgressions I identified above.
+(A bit abstractly phrased, this, but we get the point: I want to take care not to make assumptions unnecessarily.)
+Here's Walters on this point:

+> The claim that repeatable artworks are types which are created constitutes the bare-bones of a type-creationist treatment of repeatable artworks, a treatment that can be fleshed out in numerous ways. [@walters2012aa, p. ??]

+What I do here is take on board the obvious claim that repeatable artworks are types, and I will assume for the sake of argument that they are created ones.
+That is as far as I need to go.
+I think that, as uncreated types, it is fairly obvious that such works allow for instances in the actual world as well as in the world of the fiction.
+It really is a 'creationist' attitude towards repeatable works that presents us with the puzzle.
+This is because as created types such works seem tied to a history or world in a way that makes it unclear how they could escape it.

 ## Notation